Florida's $27.4B Vacation Rental Market

 The Problem This Guide Solves

-Most vacation rental property owners treat furnishing as an expense to minimize — not realizing that in a $27.4 billion market, interior quality is the primary competitive lever separating top earners from average ones.
+Most vacation rental owners treat furnishing as a cost to cut — not realizing that in a $27.4 billion market, interior quality is what separates top earners from average listings.

 Key Takeaways